-The second Company of • Two suggestions to move Flathead to medium. • One suggestion to move Lewis and Clark to medium. • One suggestion to move Lincoln to high. • One suggestion to move Ravalli to medium. • One suggestion to move Sweet Grass to high • One suggestion to move Anaconda-Deer Lodge to high Summer Weather • Amy noted that Ravalli County experienced the most significant property loss in the Western Region due to summer weather (hail).
-Erik Hoover with Ravalli County said much of the HMPC was not in their same positions during that time, but he recelle the • not in their same positions during that time, but he recalls the major damages to vehicles and roofs.
-He noted that Ravalli County would go as medium rather than high ranking Juanita Nelson commented that most of the property damage in Flathead County during the summer is due to wind, which is covered in another section. • One suggestion to move Broadwater to high. • One suggestion to move Lewis and Clark to high. • One suggestion to move Ravalli to medium.
-Tornadoes and • Amy noted that most reported events occurred in Lewis and Windstorms Clark, Beaverhead, and Broadwater counties. • No comments from HMPC. • Two suggestions to move Butte-Silver Bow to low • One suggestion to move Lewis and Clark to low and one to stay medium. • One suggestion to move Flathead to medium. • Two suggestions to change Anaconda-Deer Lodge to low.
-Winter Storm • Amy noted that severe winter storms are highly likely to occur on a yearly basis in the region. • No further comments from the HMPC. • One suggestion to move Lewis and Clark to low. • One suggestion to move Flathead to high, one to stay medium. • One suggestion to move Butte-Silver Bow to high, one to stay medium.
-Avalanche • Juanita Nelson noted that John Stevens Canyon/Hwy 2 Avaidiffic Corridor are vulnerable to avalanche, with the BNSF and Amtrak Rail Lines present. • Two suggestions to move Flathead to medium • One suggestion to move Lincoln to medium Landslide/Rockfall/Debris • Juanita echoed her previous comment for rockfalls as well and explained that recent events have been minor and primarily impact traffic • Worby McNamee noted that a minor incident that occurred; the North Hills debris flow in 2019 • Madison County DES said they had a minor incident last summer as well Ravalli County noted rock falls have been common along several primary routes in the County.
+Two evenestices to serve Flathead to serve theme Two suggestions to move Flathead to medium.
+One suggestion to move Lewis and Clark to medium.
+One suggestion to move Lincoln to high.
+One suggestion to move Ravalli to medium.
+One suggestion to move Sweet Grass to high One suggestion to move Anaconda-Deer Lodge to high Summer Weather Amy noted that Ravalli County experienced the most significant property loss in the Western Region due to summer weather (hail).
+Erik Hoover with Ravalli County said much of the HMPC was not in their same positions during that time, but he recalls the major damages to vehicles and roofs.
+He noted that Ravalli County would go as medium rather than high ranking Juanita Nelson commented that most of the property damage in Flathead County during the summer is due to wind, which is covered in another section.
+One suggestion to move Broadwater to high.
+One suggestion to move Lewis and Clark to high.
+One suggestion to move Ravalli to medium.
+Tornadoes and Amy noted that most reported events occurred in Lewis and Windstorms Clark, Beaverhead, and Broadwater counties.
+No comments from HMPC.
+Two suggestions to move Butte-Silver Bow to low One suggestion to move Lewis and Clark to low and one to the start medium stay medium.
+One suggestion to move Flathead to medium.
+Two suggestions to change Anaconda-Deer Lodge to low.
+Winter Storm Two suggestions to change Anaconda-Deer Lodge to low.
+Amy noted that severe winter storms are highly likely to occur on a yearly basis in the region.
+No further comments from the HMPC.
+One suggestion to move Lewis and Clark to low. • One suggestion to move Flathead to high, one to stay medium.
+One suggestion to move Butte-Silver Bow to high, one to stay medium.
+Avalanche Juanita Nelson noted that John Stevens Canyon/Hwy 2 Corridor are vulnerable to avalanche, with the BNSF and Amtrak Rail Lines present.
+Two suggestions to move Flathead to medium One suggestion to move Lincoln to medium Landslide/Rockfall/Debris Juanita echoed her previous comment for rockfalls as well and explained that recent events have been minor and primarily impact traffic Worby McNamee noted that a minor incident that occurred; the North Hills debris flow in 2019 Madison County DES said they had a minor incident last summer as well Ravalli County noted rock falls have been common along several primary routes in the County.
 Erik said Highway 93 has had several rock flows that impacted the transportation system/supply chain.
-He noted a frequency of 1-2 events a year at minimum in the past 5 years.
+He noted a frequency of 1-2 events a 1 year at minimum in the past 5 years.